reagento/adaptix/docs/quickstart.rst

 * validator CAN be applied to multiple fields.
 Just provide multiple names
 * validator CAN be applied to any field separately.
 Just do not set any field name
 * validator MUST return data if checks are succeeded.
 Data can be same as passed to it or anything else.
 Validator CAN change data
+* field validators CANNOT be set in default schema

 .. literalinclude:: examples/validators.py